matt9527-marist/MyObsidianNotes/Machine Learning/011 Tree-Based Methods.md

 (see notes)
 Why would we prefer the left side mapping?
 We know that the letters `A` and `E` are very common.
 If `A` appears 8% of the time, and `E` appears 13% of the time vs. `Q` and `Y` appearing 0.1% and 2% of the time, we want *shorter prefix codes* for `A` and `E`.

+**Information Gain**
+Coming from thermodynamics, we know that in any closed system, entropy always increases.
+If entropy always increases, we have a gain in information.